-Hydrocortisone Injections for Children
+Hydrocortisone injections for children

 Hydrocortisone comes in both oral and injectable forms, and injections of the medicine can be life-saving in case of emergency for children with adrenal disorders.

-What are Hydrocortisone Injections for Children?
+What are hydrocortisone injections for children?

 Hydrocortisone itself is a special class of steroid known as a glucocorticoid.
 Although it has many uses, for children with adrenal disorders, it is most commonly prescribed if your provider is concerned that your child does not make enough of a naturally produced hormone called cortisol.
 Cortisol plays a vital role in many bodily functions.

-It helps to maintain normal levels of:
+Cortisol helps to maintain normal levels of:

 • Blood sugar